cabrerahector/wordpress-popular-posts/readme.txt

 * Adds notice to move/copy wpp.css stylesheet into theme's directory to keep custom CSS styles across updates.
 * Thumbail generation process has been refactored for efficiency.
 * Thumbnails are now stored in a custom folder under Uploads.
-* Drops support on Japanese language since the translations were outdated.
+* Drops support on Japanese and French languages since the translations were outdated.

 = 3.0.3 =
 * Fixes widget not saving 'freshness' setting.